BenjaminSargsyan/Preview_of_LME/README.md

 ## Introduction

 Diffuse  large  B-cell  lymphoma  (DLBCL)  is  a  biologically  and  clinically  heterogene- ous  disease.
 Transcriptomic  and  genetic  characterization  of  DLBCL  has  increased  the  understanding  of  its  intrinsic  pathogenesis  and  provided  potential  therapeutic  targets.
 Besides the classification of the DLBCL the Lymphoma Microenvironment (LME) classification also plays a critical role in further clinical outcomes and response to the therapies.
-Current repository gives an opportunity to analyze LME and understand which LME subtype it belongs to.
+Current repository gives an opportunity to analyze the  and understand which LME subtype it belongs to.
 Analysis are based on the ssGSEA scores of the 25 Functional Gene expression signatures where each of them correspond to a specific cell type or biological process.
 Each of the classified subtypes has its unique group of FGES which is presented on the figure below.

 ![LME classification related materials (2)](https://user-images.githubusercontent.com/127855909/230941453-041a44b2-b068-4000-ba78-eb3e20accce1.jpg)